-Today more than even is needed the most intense activity in defense of workers rights and interests against the attack of the capitalist reaction.
+Today more than ever is needed the most intense activity in defense of workers rights and interests against the a tack of the capitalist reaction.
 The class struggle for the econcmic, political and social rights of the working class and the oppressed minorities and colonials is the only road to emancipation of the world working class.
-But the central and coordinating theme of all this activity, the throad binding it it into a unified whole, giving it direction and meaning, is the program of revolutionary defeatism.
+But the central and c) ordinating theme of all this activity, the thread binding it it into a unified whole, giving !. direction and meaning, is the program of revolutionary defeatism.

-For, no matter how intense the activity, to reject this program is to conduct activity without regard to its aim and goal, to flounder about a mess of contradictions, open wide the flood gates of the gigantic brurgenis pressure - at the same time deriving the one prolotartan weapon of ideological resistance.
+For, no matter how intense the activity, the reject this program is to conduct activity without regard to its aim and goal, to flounder about a mess of contradictions, open wide the flood gates of the gigantic bourgeois pressure - at the same time denying the one proletarian weapon of ideological resistance.
 It is impossible to continue on this line without capitulation to the bourgeoisie.

-To build a revolutionary party in the U.S. that will defend and advance the historic interests of the working class, is the desire of every class conclous worker.
-The first step in this direction is to break with social pattiotism and opportunism, to unite with the revolutionists.
+To build a revolutionary party in the U.S. that will defend and advance the historic interests of the working class, is the desire of every class conscious worker.
+The first step in this direction is to break with social patriotism and opportunism, to unite with the revolutionists.